sClarkeDev/binge-hub-proxy/README.md

 ## NOT USED ##

-Simple reverse proxy to bypass CORS, used by BingeHub.
+Simple reverse proxy to bypass CORS.

 ### features:
  - Deployable on many platforms - thanks to nitro